instacart/redux-rails/README.md

 ## Usage with React-Redux

-First, set up your Redux Rails config, set up your apiReducer and apply the Redux Rails middle ware
+First, set up your Redux Rails config, set up your apiReducer and apply the Redux Rails middleware

 ```js
 import { bindActionCreators } from 'redux'